 At EU level, protecting freedom of religion and belief is an issue that features regularly in EU Council Conclusions, declarations and démarches.
 In June 2013, the Foreign Affairs Council of the European Union adopted EU guidelines on the promotion and protection of freedom of religion or belief, which provide EU delegations and member states’ missions abroad with practical guidance for their work in this area.

-Since 2004, the EU has regularly raised the topic of freedom of religion and belief in the UN, where for a long time, however, there were highly contradictory positions on the universality of the human right to freedom of religion and belief.
-For example, in its 1990 Cairo Declaration on Human Rights in Islam, the Organisation of Islamic Cooperation (OIC) made the validity and enjoyment of human rights subject to the tenets of sharia and among other things denied individuals the right to convert to another religion.
+Since 2004, the EU has regularly raised the topic of freedom of religion and belief in the UN, where for a long time, however, highly contradictory positions prevailed on the universality of the human right to freedom of religion and belief.
+For example, in its 1990 Cairo Declaration on Human Rights in Islam, the Organisation of Islamic Cooperation (OIC) made the validity and enjoyment of human rights subject to the tenets of Sharia and, among other things, denied individuals the right to convert to another religion.
+A revised version of the Cairo Declaration was adopted at the end of 2020, which, for example, no longer stipulates restrictions to freedom of expression under Sharia law in Article 20.
 There have also been repeated attempts to make freedom of religion a collective rather than an individual right.
 If this right is vested in the religious community rather than the individual, the former has the right to determine the scope of and any limits to such freedom for the latter.
 In March 2011, there was a shift in the entrenched negotiating positions after the OIC agreed to drop its demand that “defamation of religions” be legally defined as a violation of human rights, instead tabling a resolution text calling for efforts to combat negative stereotyping and religious hatred.